 (B) A residential facility shall provide each child, in cooperation with the individual or agency holding custody of the child, with clothing and footwear which is clean, well-fitting, and seasonal.
 Clothing provided to a child shall be considered to be a child's personal property.

-(C) Clothing provided by a residential facility shall be appropriate to the child's age and sex.
+(C) Clothing provided by a residential facility shall be appropriate to the child's age and gender identity.

 (D) A residential facility shall provide each child with adequate personal toiletry supplies.
-These supplies shall be appropriate to the child's age, sex, race, and cultural background and shall be considered to be the child's personal property.
+These supplies shall be appropriate to the child's age, gender identity, race, and cultural background and shall be considered to be the child's personal property.

 (E) A residential facility shall provide instruction on good habits of personal care, hygiene, and grooming.
-This instruction shall be appropriate to each child's age, sex, race, cultural background, and need for training.
+This instruction shall be appropriate to each child's age, gender identity, race, cultural background, and need for training.

 (F) A residential facility may assign a child daily tasks and work assignments on the grounds of or within the facility.
 Such assignments shall be of the type normally performed by a child and shall not be beyond the child's developmental ability to perform.